ByteOfKathy/GLaDIOS/README.md

 ```

 ### WSL is slow
-There is nothing I can do about this, it looks to be a WSL issue maybe with the drivers not being integrated very well.
-Any ideas/PRs would be welcome.
+There is nothing I can do about this, it looks to be a limitation of WSL.
+I have found that using the windows terminal with WSL is faster than using the default WSL terminal.